lodash/lodash/CONTRIBUTING.md

-# Contributing to lodash
+# Contributing to Lodash

 Contributions are always welcome.
 Before contributing, please read the [code of conduct](https://github.com/lodash/lodash/blob/master/CODE_OF_CONDUCT.md) & [search the issue tracker](https://github.com/lodash/lodash/issues);
 your issue may have already been discussed or fixed in `master`.
-To contribute, [fork](https://help.github.com/articles/fork-a-repo/) lodash, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).
+To contribute, [fork](https://help.github.com/articles/fork-a-repo/) Lodash, commit your changes, & [send a pull request](https://help.github.com/articles/using-pull-requests/).

+## Feature requests

+Feature requests such as adding new methods to Lodash are always welcome.
+They should be submitted in the [issue tracker](https://github.com/lodash/lodash/issues), ideally with a description of the expected behavior and use cases, where they'll remain as closed issues until sufficient interest has been shown by the community.
+Before you do submit, please search for similar requests in the [closed issues](https://github.com/lodash/lodash/issues?q=is%3Aissue+is%3Aclosed) and leave a comment there if you could find one.

 ## Pull Requests